 A repeat question and a common clinical situation encountered by trainees.
-Reassuringly, it was well answered - particularly goals for ICP in the management of head injury.
+Candidates performed well on this question, particularly on goals for ICP in the management of head injury.
 Indications for a CT head scan and causes of a high JvO_2 were not well answered.